ChugR/Adverb/scripts/adverbl/README.md

    * Message disposition
    * Flow and credit propagation

- Adverbl sorts these facts with microsecond precision using the log timestamps.
+ Scraper sorts these facts with microsecond precision using the log timestamps.

- Then Adverbl merges the data from any number (as long as that number is less than 27!) of independent log files into a single view.
+ Then Scraper merges the data from any number (as long as that number is less than 27!) of independent log files into a single view.

- Next Adverbl performs some higher-level analysis.
+ Next Scraper performs some higher-level analysis.

  * Routers are identified by letter rather than by the container name: 'A', 'B', and so on.
 Log data in a file is grouped into instances and is identified by a number